fishjam-dev/elixir_server_sdk/README.md

 ## Testing

 When calling `mix test` it will automatically start the Jellyfish container under the hood.
-But tests on CI are run with the use of docker-compose, to run it locally in the same way as on CI you can use command `mix integration_test`.
+Tests on CI are run with the use of docker-compose, to run it locally in the same way as on CI run `mix integration_test`.

 ## Copyright and License